-Note: when I first started Diminuto, it began as both an exercise in using the open source buildroot tool and as an associated Linux systems programming library and toolkit written in C. But with later projects like Arroyo, Cascada, and Contraption, the library and toolkit became much more useful than the artifacts that came out of buildroot.
-I've left in the Makefile buildroot rules, but have not tested them in ages and would not expect them to work.
-The library and toolkit I use all the time.
-So the default behavior of the Diminuto Makefile is to just build the library and toolkit, and it is just the library and toolkit that is used in subsequent projects.
-As such, the library is a constantly moving target, and I generally only test it in the context of my latest project.
-You can find a tarball of the library and toolkit here.
+Important Safety Tip: When I first started Diminuto, it began as both an exercise in using the open source buildroot tool and as an associated Linux systems programming library and toolkit written in C. But with later projects like Arroyo, Cascada, and Contraption, and frequently paying gigs, the library and toolkit became much more useful than the artifacts that came out of buildroot.
+Versions after 19.0.0 just have the library and toolkit, and it is just the library and toolkit that is used in subsequent projects.
+The library and toolkit is a constantly moving target, and I generally only test it in the context of my latest project.
+It has become a perpetual work in progress.
+Diminuto can be found on GitHub here.

 Diminuto is my attempt to create a platform for teaching embedded and real-time software design and assembly language programming using open source software and commercially available hardware.
 It is a work in progress.
 Diminuto runs on an Atmel AT91RM9200-EK evaluation board.

 This board has an Atmel AT91RM9200 system-on-a-chip based on the ARM ARM920T microprocessor core which is part of the ARM9 family.
 The ARM9 microprocessor design has 247 different licensees and is widely embedded in consumer electronic devices including mobile phones, PDAs, internet tablets, games, and printers.
 The ARM9 implements the ARMv4 processor architecture.
 I chose the processor, board and software to meet the following goals: